Institutions and agencies that advance students’ futures

 Contact James C. Wimbush, vice president for diversity, equity, and multicultural affairs, at firstname.lastname@example.org for more information.

+The University of Indianapolis is an urban, liberal arts university committed to advancing the mission of education for service and preparing impactful graduates.
+UIndy welcomes applicants of all disciplines from Ivy Tech for the Murvin S. Enders/Bowen Scholarship.
 Applications from students who meet the criteria for The Murvin S. Enders/Bowen Scholars Scholarship are reviewed following their admission to the University.
 A combination of financial need and prior academic performance, trends in their grades, and their engagement with the admissions process and the University prior to, during, and after they applied are factored into the award decision.
-Admissions is also in the process of adding the scholarship language to its materials and determining the best way to showcase it to prospective students moving forward.

 Terre Haute Bowen Scholars receive a $2,000 annual living stipend for Ivy Tech Community College Terre Haute (or Greencastle), automatically renewable for up to four consecutive semesters.
 This program was designed to support individual student needs.
 Scholars are challenged to analyze their own learning strategies, study skills, and professional skills to prepare them for success in the classroom and beyond!
 Scholars meet monthly for one-on-one coaching as well as special programming to foster fellowship with other scholars while introducing them to campus and community resources.